cruftyoldsysadmin/cruftyoldsysadmin/resume.md

 **DevOps Engineer (Contract) - [BitPusher, LLC](https://bitpusher.com) - Remote _04/2021 to 09/2021_**

-This was a short-term project helping an angel-stage start-up bootstrap, automate and deploy their micro-services infrastructure.
+This was a short-term project helping an AI start-up bootstrap, automate and deploy their micro-services infrastructure.

 * Implemented IAC with Gruntwork Reference Architecture
 * Supported internationally distributed development teams
 * Implemented Elastic Kubernetes Service using Terraform and ArgoCD
 * Implemented CI/CD pipelines with CircleCI, GitHub Actions and Jenkins
-* Wrote reams of documentation and built automated documentation processes to enable on-boarding and developer self-service
+* Produced reams of self-updating documentation to enable on-boarding and developer self-service.

 **Sr DevOps Engineer - [CloudPassage](https://cloudpassage.com/) - Remote - _11/2018 to 03/2020_**